benaras/news_copilot/README.md

 ## Individual Contributions

 ### Shachi Benara
-- Coordinated team tasks and set deadlines using GitHub and Google Colab.
+- Coordinated team tasks and managed deadlines through GitHub and Google Colab.
-- Created the slideshow
+- Designed and created the presentation slideshow.
+- Developed and implemented machine learning models, including Logistic Regression and Naive Bayes, for news classification.

 ### Yujia (Stella) Zhai
--
+- Implemented the AI agent for personalized content delivery.
+- Researched API integration and designed prompts for model interactions.

 ### Henok Misgina (Henok) Fisseha
 - Designed and Implemented the use machine learning models for multi-class news  classification using scikit learn models and Python computation libraries